Life is Beautiful Festival

 Every decision about typeface hierarchies, color usage across indoor and outdoor contexts, template structures for rapid production, and stage-specific treatments had to be made in real time and at speed.

-I owned the identity, understood the physical environment, and made the production decisions alongside the print and installation crews.
+I owned the identity and the production rules, and our studio made the system real alongside the print and installation crews.
 The decisions that would normally live in a style guide were all there: the typeface hierarchies, the color system, the spatial rules, the voice.
 They just had to be executed under a timeline that compressed months of brand development into weeks.

 I was on the ground with the crews right up until the gates opened.
 We were still placing signs when the first attendees arrived.
 I jumped on a golf cart and drove out of the path of 70,000 people flooding in.